n-3 Fatty Acids in Patients With Multiple Cardiovascular Risk Factors - Risk and Prevention Study

 The Risk and Prevention Study Collaborative Group. n-3 Fatty Acids in Patients With Multiple Cardiovascular Risk Factors.
 N Engl J Med 2013;368:1800-1808.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Hypertension

 Keywords: Ischemic Attack, Transient, Follow-Up Studies, Peripheral Arterial Disease, Blood Pressure, Risk Factors, Plant Oils, Cholesterol, HDL, Hypertension, Death, Sudden, Cardiac, Myocardial Infarction, Stroke, Atherosclerosis, Cholesterol, LDL, Drug-Related Side Effects and Adverse Reactions, Hypercholesterolemia, Heart Rate, Lipoproteins, LDL, Fatty Acids, Omega-3, Blood Glucose, Heart Failure, Triglycerides, Lipoproteins, HDL, Hospitalization, Diabetes Mellitus